effektif/user-docs/docs/integration/connectors.rst

 Implementing a connector
 ------------------------

-Every connector provides a descriptor which defines the types of records that it provides.
-A connector can provide one or multiple types of records.
-Every record type again defines its structure, a list of fields with a key, a name and a data type.

-The connector itself is implemented as a web service and must be hosted in a location which is available to Signavio Workflow.
-This location can be in a private network for an on-premise version of Signavio Workflow and must be publicly available if you use the SaaS version of Signavio Workflow.
+To implement a connector, you publish three different kinds of resource.

+#. :ref:`connector-descriptor` - defines one or more record types, each of which defines a list of fields.
+#. :ref:`connector-type-options` - a list of records for each record type the connector defines.
+#. :ref:`connector-record-details` (optional) - all fields for one record from the list of records.

+Signavio Workflow accesses the connector on the web, via the public Internet, or via a private intranet for an on-premise installation.
 The URL where the connector is located is called the *endpoint URL*.

-A connector offers three different types of requests.
-The shown paths are relative to the connectors URL endpoint.

-* ``GET /`` - the :ref:`connector-descriptor`

-* ``GET /:typeKey/options?filter=:filterValue`` - the connector’s :ref:`connector-type-options`

-	* ``:typeKey`` represents the chosen key for a type descriptor
-	* the query parameter ``filter`` is added in case the user enters a search string
-	* ``:filterValue`` is the search query entered by the user
-	* the returned list of options should have a limited size

-* ``GET /:typeKey/:id`` - :ref:`connector-single-record` of the specified type

-	* ``:typeKey`` represents the chosen key for a type descriptor
-	* ``:id`` represents the unique of the record

-Our example connector will connect to a fictional customer database.
-The endpoint URL of the connector will be ``https://example.org/workflow/connector``.
+For example, consider a connector that accesses a fictional customer database, that you publish at the endpoint URL ``https://example.org/workflow/connector``.
-Every customer record has the following fields:
+In this example, each customer record has the following fields.

 .. list-table:: Example - customer record fields
    :header-rows: 1

-   * - Property name
+   * - Property
      - Description
    * - ``id``
      - Unique identifier